Religious plaques

 Pink lustre 'Prepare to meet thy god' plaques

-Left photo: Mostly early plaques, which are smaller in size, and are listed by pottery on the 'early religious' pages.
+Left photo: Mostly early plaques, which are smaller in size, and are listed by pottery on the 'early plaques' pages, and by transfer on the 'religious' pages.
 The three slightly larger plaques (the first and second in the front row, and the centre plaque in the second row) date from c1845.
-Right photo: By 1850, large rectangular plaques had come into fashion.
-These plaques, which make up the bulk of the 'later religious' pages, were produced in much larger quantities, and there are many subtle variations.
+Right photo: By 1850, the fashion was for bigger rectangular plaques.
+These plaques, which make up the bulk of the 'religious' pages, were produced in much larger quantities, and there are many subtle variations of the verse transfers.

 |